 That’s where furniture conversion kits providing modular interiors come into their own.

-Researching this post, we found it a pain trying to figure out and compare what each includes (and more specifically, doesn’t include).
+Researching this post, we found it a pain trying to figure out and compare what each includes (and, more specifically, doesn’t include).

-We’ve tried to summarise it here.
+We’ve summarized it here.

 Some companies provide complete conversion kits, often designed for specific vehicle models.

-The high end companies are virtually offering a custom build, but with predesigned layouts to choose from.
+The high-end companies are virtually offering a custom build but with predesigned layouts to choose from.

-Some companies will post your flat pack interior while others insist you bring the van to them for installation.
+Some companies will post your flat pack interior, while others insist you bring the van to them for installation.